Imagine Foundation

 Governance Structure: Five trustees who serve on a voluntary basis and meet periodically.
 No trustees receive remuneration or benefits from the charity.

-Diane Eyre advocates strongly for embracing risk in philanthropy and has spoken publicly about the vital importance of unrestricted, multi-year funding for smaller organizations.
-She believes core funding is “vital to the heartbeat of an organisation” and has championed this approach through IF Trust's grantmaking.
+The foundation advocates for embracing risk in philanthropy and champions unrestricted, multi-year funding for smaller organisations.
+IF Trust believes core funding is vital to organisations and has made this approach central to their grantmaking.

 How to Apply

-- Selection: Foundation contacts potential recipients for more information during review process
+• Selection: Foundation contacts potential applicants for more information during review process

 Decision Timeline

-- Decision timelines are not publicly specified due to the volunteer nature of the organization
+• Decision timelines are not publicly specified due to the volunteer nature of the organisation

 Success Rates